UnintendedFraud/blog/content/blog/rustlings/index.md

 +++

 [Rustlings](https://github.com/rust-lang/rustlings/tree/main) is a nice project presenting you with a serie of small exercises to learn most of the concept of the languages.
 From declaring variables to more advances concepts.
-You are presented with a failing program and should fix it in order to compile.
+We are presented with a failing program and should fix it in order to compile.

 <!-- more -->